- posted by:

 So anyone who doesn’t adhere to that – where do they fit?

 Since parenthood is so ingrained in society to the point where it is expected rather than seen as a choice, whenever someone comes along who is outside the heterosexual lifescript, no-one knows what to do.
 I’m not straight and don’t like men, that must mean I wouldn’t have children and by extension I wouldn’t want children.
 It’s a weird thought process that I can’t seem to logically connect to each other.
-The only way I can connect “I’m gay” equals “Will never have children” is based on the assumption that gays can’t reproduce naturally with each other therefore they won’t have children – which disregards adoption or fostering or if a gay person has for some reason gotten pregnant through heterosexual sex.
+The only way I can connect “I’m gay” equals “Will never have children” is based on the assumption that gays can’t reproduce naturally with each other therefore they won’t have children.
+This thought process disregards adoption or fostering or if a gay person has for some reason gotten pregnant through heterosexual sex.
 The only way I can connect “I’m gay” equals “Will never want children” is based on the assumption that gays can’t reproduce naturally with each other therefore they won’t want children – which is just plain stupid.

 On asking my straight childfree friends about their experiences with being childfree some interesting insights came up.
-Some childfree friends reported that they were assumed to be gay by people when those people where informed of their childfree status regardless of whether the friend in question was single or in a relationship or stated they were married.
+Some childfree friends reported that they were assumed to be gay by people when those people were informed of their childfree status – regardless of whether the friend in question was single or in a relationship or stated they were married.
 Apparently you’re automatically gay if you don’t want children.

 What are your thoughts readers?

 Feel free to submit your own childfree story by sending your submission to email@example.com.
 There are no guidelines for submissions.